-1. Provide a reason why they should move you up on their priority list?
+2. Did you provide a reason why they should move you up on their priority list?

-2. Make clear why they should want to meet with you, or does it center more around why you want to meet with them?
+3. Is it clear why they should want to meet with you, or does it center more around why you want to meet with them?

-3. Relate to needs they likely have?
+4. Do you relate to the needs they likely have?

 Yes, developing a strong valid business reason can take extra time but it is time well spent and, just like anything else, gets easier with discipline and practice.